 Australian red wine is revered the world over for its quality (and, usually, fair price point).
-Whether it’s a summertime Pinot by the sea, or breaking out the roasting pan (or slow cooker) with a big, peppery shiraz when the mercury drops, there’s little denying that red wine in Australia is more than just a passing fad.
-One of the advantages of living down under is that you don’t have to look very far to find the best Australian red wine, as there is an abundance of great growers and producers dedicated to making some seriously outstanding red wine varieties that are truly vin rouge.
+Whether it’s a summertime Pinot by the sea, or breaking out the roasting pan (or slow cooker) with a big, peppery Shiraz when the mercury drops, there’s little denying that red wine in Australia is more than just a passing fad.
+One of the advantages of living down under is that you don’t have to look very far to find the best Australian red wine, as there is an abundance of top-rated growers, producers, and Australian wine brands dedicated to making some seriously outstanding red wine varieties that are truly vin rouge.

 Whether you’re spending a relaxing night at a wine bar in Melbourne, or enjoying a glorious summer day in the Yarra Valley, there are amazing offerings for everyone who’s interested.
 So what is it about Australian red wine that makes it so bloody tasty?
 Our sunny climate and varied terrain are perfect for making lip-smacking reds, from the rivers and hills of Tasmania to the coastline of Western Australia.
-Sure, the Europeans do a fantastic job, and have few thousand years’ experience on us, but in terms of quality and bang for your buck, Australian red wine is where it’s at.
+Sure, the Europeans do a fantastic job and have a few thousand years’ experience on us, but in terms of quality and bang for your buck, Australian red wine is where it’s at.
 From easy-drinking, fruity red wines to inspiring regional blends from locations throughout the country, you can’t go wrong with Australian reds.
 While it may be a somewhat futile attempt to definitively answer the all-important question “what is the best red wine in Australia”, it is fun to try.
 So without further ado, here are some of our favourite varieties that will knock your socks off and keep you toasty on these cooler nights.
 Our Australian red wine ratings are in…

 There are many good red wine brands making ripping Pinots in Australia, and they can be made in so many marvellous ways.
 They can be complex and spicy, elegant and floral or even just juicy and smashable; their versatility makes them one of the best Australian red wines you can buy.